danlynn/wkhtmltos3/README.md

 ### Pass-through config options

 The `--wkhtmltoimage` and `--imagemagick` options allow you to pass through options directly to the wkhtmltoimage binary and imagemagick node module.
 This exposes some really useful capabilities.
+Note that these pass-through options have equivalents when running in AWS SQS queue listening mode.

 #### --wkhtmltoimage options